tgoldman1/GettingCleaningData_project/README.md

 This includes using camelBack naming, removing paretheses and dashes, and adding more descriptive labels to allow for easier reading of the variable names.

-### Part 5: Creating a Second Tidy Data Set from the Output from Part 4.
+### Part 5: Creating a Second Tidy Data Set
-Use reshape2 library for functions melt and dcast to include the mean of the variables for the observations for each subject and activity performed by that subject.
+Use the output from Part 4 and reshape2 library for functions melt and dcast to include the mean of the variables for the observations for each subject and activity performed by that subject.

 Print out tidy data set using write.table() using row.name=FALSE.
+Tidy data should consist of 181 rows (30 subjects over 6 activities + header/labels)
+and 68 columns (means for 66 features + subjectID and activity).